cssconf/blog-content/2015/2015-08-22_katie-kurkoski-michael-mifsud/2015-08-22_katie-kurkoski-michael-mifsud.md

   ![Portrait of Michael Mifsud](---)
 </div>

 Michael is a front end engineer at 99designs where he focuses on performance and tooling.
-He's a core contributor to LibSass and the Node Sass project lead.
+He is a core contributor to LibSass and the Node Sass project lead.
 He also started the MelbCSS Meetup and organizes <a href="http://2015.cssconf.com.au/" target="_blank">CSSConf AU</a>.
 You can follow Michael on twitter at <a href="https://twitter.com/xzyfer" target="_blank">@xzyfer</a>.

 We are extremely excited to meet them in Berlin and we know you are, too!
-Watch this space as we continue to reveal our final line-up and talk teasers in the coming weeks.
+Watch this space as we continue to reveal more speakers and talk teasers in the coming weeks.